 On April 22nd, we’ll be featuring Lucien Crochet’s Sancerre Rosé.
 This highly quaffable wine, produced by Lucien Crochet, is made from all Pinot Noir and continues to get better with age.
 A glass of this exquisitely balanced and food-friendly wines is what makes this one of our all-time favorite roses!

 On April 29th, we’ll end the month with Chenin Blanc & Cabernet Franc byLieu Dit.
 Lieu Dit is a winery in Santa Barbara County that was founded to focus solely on the indigenous varieties of grapes from Loire Valley.
 Both their Chenin Blanc and Cabernet Franc display balance, elegance and purity; and they truly represent the essence of Loire Valley wines.

 These five selections from this incredible French region will not disappoint, guaranteed.
 Make your Monday reservation(s) here.

-Our biannual dinner series, Stir the Pot, which benefits the Southern Foodways Alliance’s documentary initiative, returns to Poole’s Diner this fall with some very special guests.
+Our dinner series, Stir the Pot, which benefits the Southern Foodways Alliance’s documentary initiative, returns this spring at Death & Taxes.

-Join us on Sunday, September 30th, for a four-course dinner from guest chef Joe Kindred, with wine pairings by Katy Kindred.
-Tickets are $150 per guest and are available here.
+Join us on Sunday, April 7th for a five-course meal with wine pairing by chef Jeremiah Langhorne.
+Tickets are $150 and available here.

 Needless to say, this is going to be a phenomenal night, and all in support of one of our most cherished organizations.